robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Sydney               (away) to beat 	West Coast           (home) with a probability of 	56.47%

+### Round 2 (generated 26/03/2018)

+Robs Elo predicts 	Richmond             (away) to beat 	Adelaide             (home) with a probability of 	56.01%

+Robs Elo predicts 	St Kilda             (away) to beat 	North Melbourne      (home) with a probability of 	56.85%

+Robs Elo predicts 	Carlton              (home) to beat 	Gold Coast           (away) with a probability of 	68.35%

+Robs Elo predicts 	GWS Giants           (away) to beat 	Collingwood          (home) with a probability of 	60.06%

+Robs Elo predicts 	Melbourne            (away) to beat 	Brisbane             (home) with a probability of 	69.33%

+Robs Elo predicts 	Essendon             (away) to beat 	Fremantle            (home) with a probability of 	70.33%

+Robs Elo predicts 	West Coast           (away) to beat 	Western Bulldogs     (home) with a probability of 	55.39%

+Robs Elo predicts 	Sydney               (home) to beat 	Port Adelaide        (away) with a probability of 	72.80%

+Robs Elo predicts 	Geelong              (home) to beat 	Hawthorn             (away) with a probability of 	78.79%

 ## NRL

 ### Current Predictions